tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 ## Proper Security Context {#nocontextsharing}

 We can design solutions in which the multiplexed server or a fronting service act as a relay to reach the protected service.
-Some of those solution invole just one TLS handshake between the client and the multiplexed server, or between the client and the fronting service.
+Some of those solutions involve just one TLS handshake between the client and the multiplexed server, or between the client and the fronting service.
 The master secret is verified by verifying a certificate provided by either of these entities, but not by the protected service.